 Figure 1-1.
-Timeline of FUSRAP Sites Transfer This page intentionally left blank Table 1-1.
-Summary of LTS&M Requirements for DOE FUSRAP Sites Site Name and Category ^a DOE LTS&M Requirements Institutional Controls Supplemental Limits ^b Comments Acid/Pueblo Canyon, New Mexico, Site (1) Records management and stakeholder support.
-None No Site managed by Los Alamos National Laboratory under an Order of Consent; no further FUSRAP involvement.
+Timeline of FUSRAP Sites Transfer

+Table 1-1.
+Summary of LTS&M Requirements for DOE FUSRAP Sites

+Site Name and Category a DOE LTS&M Requirements Institutional Controls Supplemental Limits b Acid/Pueblo Canyon, New Mexico, Site (1) Records management and stakeholder support.
+None No Site managed by Los Alamos National Labo involvement.
 Adrian, Michigan, Site (1) Records management and stakeholder support.
-None Yes Low levels of uranium contamination left in below-grade drains and utility chases.
-No additional protective measures by LM are warranted.
+None Yes Low levels of uranium contamination left in protective measures by LM are warranted.
 Albany, Oregon, Site (1) Records management and stakeholder support.
-None No Site is owned by the National Energy Technology Laboratory and is known as NETL-Albany; 232 Th in subfloor drains and soil; DOE determined that demolition debris will contain less than the authorized limit for 232 Th and no disposal restrictions will apply (Liedle 1991).
-Aliquippa, Pennsylvania, Site (1) Records management and stakeholder support.
-None Yes Low levels of uranium left on building structures; building used for warehouse.
-No additional protective measures by LM are warranted.
+None Yes Site is owned by the National Energy Techr subfloor drains and soil; DOE determined th limit for Th and no disposal restrictions w Aliquippa, Pennsylvania, Site (1) Records management and stakeholder support.
+None Yes Low levels of uranium left on building struct protective measures by LM are warranted.
 Attleboro, Massachusetts (1) Records management and stakeholder support.
-None No Site under Administrative Order of Consent with the Environmental Protection Agency.
-Institutional controls managed by the Performing Defendants, not by LM.
-Bayo Canyon, New Mexico, Site (2) Records management and stakeholder support.
-None No Strontium-90 contamination left in place within a 1.5-acre area; site managed by DOE and its Office of Environmental Management; no further FUSRAP involvement.
-Berkeley, California, Site (1) Records management and stakeholder support.
-None No Health physics monitoring performed by the University of California under its state radioactive materials license.
+None No Site under Administrative Order of Consent controls managed by the Performing Defen Bayo Canyon, New Mexico, Site (2) Records management and stakeholder support.
+None No Strontium-90 contamination left in place wit Environmental Management, and no further Berkeley, California, Site (1) Records management and stakeholder support.
+None No Health physics monitoring performed by the materials license.
 Beverly, Massachusetts, Site (1) Records management and stakeholder support.
-None No Supplemental limits were applied to surface contamination fixed on concrete slabs.
-Slabs have since been demolished and debris did not exceed volumetric limits for disposal purposes.
-Materials to which supplemental limits were applied have been removed from the site.
-No need for restrictions on future use and no further LM waste management responsibility.
-Residential Redevelopment began in 2019.
+None No Supplemental limits were applied to surface been demolished and debris did not exceed supplemental limits were applied have been use and no further LM waste management complex in 2019.
 Buffalo, New York, Site (1) Records management and stakeholder support.
 None No None.
 Chicago North, Illinois, Site (1) Records management and stakeholder support.
-None No Site currently used as a National Guard armory.
-Chicago South, Illinois, Site (1) Records management and stakeholder support.
-None Yes Site is on the University of Chicago campus.
-DOE found contamination in sewers serving the affected buildings and indicated that documentation should be entered into the university's permanent record; supplemental limits were not formally applied.
-No additional protective measures by LM are warranted.
-Chupadera Mesa, New Mexico, Site (1) Records management and stakeholder support.
-None No No further action taken under FUSRAP based on radionuclide levels that pose no unacceptable risk.
-Columbus East, Ohio, Site (1) Records management and stakeholder support.
+None No Site currently used as a National Guard arn Chicago South, Illinois, Site (1) Records management and stakeholder support.
+None No Site is on the University of Chicago campus buildings and indicated that documentation supplemental limits were not formally applie Chupadera Mesa, New Mexico, Site (1) Records management and stakeholder support.
+None No No further action taken under FUSRAP bas Columbus East, Ohio, Site (1) Records management and stakeholder support.
 None No None.
 Fairfield, Ohio, Site (1) Records management and stakeholder support.
-None No The cleanup criterion was 35 pCi/g for uranium-238, and only one sample was evaluated (134 pCi/g beneath the slab); the average concentration is 6.1 pCi/g.
-No additional protective measures by LM are warranted.
-This site probably should not have been identified as a supplemental limits site based on the data and analysis contained in the Certification Docket.
-Granite City, Illinois, Site (1) Records management and stakeholder support.
+None Yes The cleanup criterion was 35 pCi/g for uran beneath the slab); the average concentration warranted.
+(Note: This site probably should on the data and analysis contained in the co Granite City, Illinois, Site (1) Records management and stakeholder support.
 None No None.
 Hamilton, Ohio, Site (1) Records management and stakeholder support.
 None No None.
 Indian Orchard, Massachusetts, Site (1) Records management and stakeholder support.
-None No Supplemental limits addressed uranium on building surfaces; buildings have since been demolished.
-Materials to which supplemental limits were applied have been removed from the site.
-No need for restrictions on future use and no further LM waste management responsibility.
-Jersey City, New Jersey, Site (1) Records management and stakeholder support.
-None No Site redeveloped for commercial and residential use.
-Madison, Illinois, Site(1) Records management and stakeholder support.
-None Yes Alternate limit applied to uranium in hard-to-reach areas beneath roof; dose to worker near these areas would be 8.3 mrem/yr; risk for residential use not assessed.
-No additional protective measures by LM are warranted.
+None No Supplemental limits addressed uranium on Materials to which supplemental limits were restrictions on future use and there is no future Jersey City, New Jersey, Site (1) Records management and stakeholder support.
+None No Site redeveloped for commercial and reside Madison, Illinois, Site (1) Records management and stakeholder support.
+None Yes Alternate limit applied to uranium in inacces would be 8.3 mrem/yr.
+The risk for resident by LM are warranted.
 New Brunswick, New Jersey, Site (2) Records management and stakeholder support.
-The current property owner has primary responsibility for the biennial remedial action permit compliance, though in 2016, LM agreed to sign Section K of the remedial action permit application.
-Excavation restriction in area containing arsenic in soil that exceeds state standards; deed notice implemented in accordance with New Jersey regulations.
-Yes NJDEP issued no-further-action determination for entire site (includes portion of public right-of-way); DOE-owned property sold to private party in 2009.
-The property owner inspects the site and submits a Biennial Certification to NJDEP every 2 years.
-Last certification was successfully transmitted to NJDEP in 2017.
-As of 2019, the property is being redeveloped as a waste transfer station.
-New York, New York, Site (1) Records management and stakeholder support.
+The current property owner has primary responsibility for the biennial, or every other year, remedial action permit compliance.
+In 2016, LM agreed to sign Section K of the remedial action permit application.
+Excavation restriction in area containing arsenic in soil that exceeds state standards; the deed notice was implemented in accordance with New Jersey regulations.
+No NJDEP issued No Further Action determina DOE-owned property sold to private party in biennial certification to NJDEP every 2 year property was redeveloped as a waste trans New York, New York, Site (1) Records management and stakeholder support.
 None No None.
-Niagara Falls Storage Site Vicinity Properties, New York, Site (1) Records management and stakeholder support.
-None No Radium-226 exceeding authorized limits in unexcavated portion of Central Drainage Ditch; no unacceptable risk under reasonable exposure scenario or if sediment were to be used as fill beneath a residence.
-USACE will complete remediation of three properties; DOE will determine if additional remediation is required on vicinity properties H and X. Oak Ridge, Tennessee, Warehouses Site (1) Records management and stakeholder support.
-None No None.
-Table 1-1.
-Summary of LTS&M Requirements for DOE FUSRAP Sites (continued) Site Name and Category ^a DOE LTS&M Requirements Institutional Controls Supplemental Limits ^b Comments Oxford, Ohio, Site (1) Records management and stakeholder support.
-None No None.
-Seymour, Connecticut, Site (1) Records management and stakeholder support.
-None Yes Supplemental limits applied to uranium fixed to drains beneath the remaining building.
-No risk to the construction worker is expected.
-No additional protective measures by LM are warranted.
-Springdale, Pennsylvania, Site (1) Records management and stakeholder support.
-None No None.
-Toledo, Ohio, Site (1) Records management and stakeholder support.
-None No Site cleanup included one vicinity property (a residence).
-Tonawanda North, New York, Site, Units 1 and 2 (1) Records management and stakeholder support.
-None No Dose to urban farmer would be less than 25 mrem/year; adjacent to closed municipal waste landfill.
-Wayne, New Jersey, Site (1) Records management and stakeholder support.
-None No Site deleted from National Priorities List in 2012; has been redeveloped as a playground and dog park.
-Windsor, Connecticut (1) Records management and stakeholder support.
-None No Commercial and Residential redevelopment is anticipated for this site.
-Notes: